What to bring...

 Settling your Child into the Centre...

 Children all react differently settling into a new environment and being away from their families, and we encourage you to remain with your child for as long as you feel is necessary to ensure your child’s wellbeing.
-It is normal for a child to be hesitant the first few times he/she are left in a new situation.
+It is normal for a child to be hesitant the first few times they are left in a new situation.

 A nice way to introduce your child is to bring them in for visits prior to beginning as a way to familiarise themselves with the new environment and to meet the staff.